Featured Testimonial About Creighton University

 Their connection grew from there — Joe drove Diana back home for their Thanksgiving and Christmas breaks, and they detoured both times for dinner and a movie.
 A few months later, Joe brought takeout pizza to Diana’s dorm room.
 When she opened the box, she saw the engagement ring.

 They married on July 31, 1971, at St. John’s Church.
-Diana has since retired as an associate professor of nursing at the University of South Dakota and Joe is entering his 50th year as a lawyer.
+Diana has since retired as an associate professor of nursing at the University of South Dakota, and Joe is entering his 50th year as a lawyer.
 But they made sure to return to Creighton’s campus often over the years.

 Joe said there’s more than 20 of his siblings, kids, nieces, nephews and spouses who attended Creighton.
 Including his parents.

 Joe’s dad, Joseph Twidwell, BS’46, MD’48, got drafted during World War II and reported to Fort Hood to train with tank destroyers.
-Before deploying, he received a call that he’d been accepted to Creighton’s medical school and he’d been ordered to complete the program.
+Before deploying, he received a call that he had been accepted to Creighton’s medical school and he’d been ordered to complete the program.
 At Creighton, he met Joe’s mom, Virginia Twidwell.
 They were married for 59 years until their deaths in 2008.

 Ooh, Bluejay, I love your way